Grothendieck Duality theories -- abstract and concrete, I: pseudo-coherent finite maps: From commutative algebra to affine schemes

 More such realizations are presented, for the base\kf-change isomorphism~$\beta_\sigma$ of~Theorem~\ref{indt base change} (see Proposition~\ref{concrete bc2}), and for the interaction of $\ush\varphi$ with~$\Otimes{}$ and $\R\<\Hom$ (see Propositions~\ref{concrete chi} and~\ref{concrete zeta}).

 The algebraic version of pseudofunctoriality for Koszul-regular immersions (to which the scheme\kf-theoretic one has been reduced, see remarks immediately after Lemma~\ref{Kozpf}) is proved in section~\ref{transci}.
-This proof is, technically, more difficult than anything that came before.
+This proof, essentially the one in \cite[Appendix C.6]{NS}, is more complicated than anything that came before.

 \begin{cosa} For a commutative ring $T\<$, let $\sA(T)$ be the category of $\>T$-modules and~$\D(T)$ the corresponding derived category.

 Set $Z\set\spec T$.
 For the usual adjunction $\SH{\>\>T}\!\dashv \Gamma^{}_{\!\!Z}$ with $\SH{\>\>T}\colon\sA(T)\to\sA(Z)$ the sheafification functor and $\Gamma^{}_{\!\!Z}\set\Gamma(Z,-)\colon \sA(Z)\to \sA(T)$ the global-section functor \cite[1.7.4]{EGA1}, the unit map $\id\iso\Gamma^{}_{\!\!Z}\>\SH{\>\>T}$ and counit map $\SH{\>\>T}\Gamma^{}_{\!\!Z}\to \id$ are the natural ones.